 As Comment 6.d. of The Sedona Principles for Electronic Document Production notes, "[c]onsiderations in evaluating vendor software and services include the defensibility of the process in the litigation context, the cost and experience of the vendor."
 Each of these issues must be evaluated thoroughly, and later weighed against each other in selecting a vendor that is appropriate for the individual project.
+It is also critical that the process employed in the collection, processing and production of e-data be understood and defensible.

 The process outlined herein is scalable.
-It is designed to assist solo practitioners in relatively small cases as well as practitioners or litigation support professionals at large law firms selecting vendors to assist with the preservation, harvesting, processing and production of terabytes of data.
-The nature of the case will necessarily drive the scope of the electronic discovery to be conducted, which may well dictate the selection of the vendor, or perhaps a consultant specializing in vendor research and processes.
+It is designed to assist counsel such as solo practitioners in relatively small projects as well as counsel or litigation support professionals at large law firms or corporations selecting vendors to assist with the preservation, harvesting, processing and production of terabytes of data.
+The nature of the matter will necessarily drive the scope of the electronic discovery to be conducted, which may well dictate the selection of the vendor, or perhaps a consultant specializing in vendor research and processes.
 Large projects or in-house counsel seeking across-the-board solutions may be well served by input from an experienced consultant, whose knowledge can streamline and expedite the process, providing the extra arms and legs needed to get the project done.

-Electronic discovery vendors, like law firms and corporations, run the gamut in terms of size and capabilities-from self-employed individuals who specialize in one particular area, such as computer forensics, to subsidiaries of publicly traded corporations that handle every aspect of the electronic discovery process.
+However, electronic discovery vendors, like law firms and corporations, run the gamut in terms of size and capabilities-from self-employed individuals who specialize in one particular area, such as computer forensics, to subsidiaries of publicly-traded corporations that handle every aspect of the electronic discovery process.
+New companies with great track records compete with large companies with no track record in this field, and vice versa.
+The process of paring down the universe of possible vendors and comparing their services can be daunting, especially if there is no systematic way to request, compare and evaluate the information necessary to select the finalists.
+Enter the Request for Proposal (RFP) and its precursor, a Request for Information (RFI).5